NetSepio/gateway/README.md

 ### Auth

-For protected APIs use bearer token which can be obtained after calling authenticate API.
+For protected APIs use PASETO token which can be obtained after calling authenticate API.

-Use `Authorization` key in header in order to send token, also since it is bearer token append `Bearer ` as suffix for example, `Bearer mytokenabcd`
+Use `Authorization` key in header in order to send token

 ### APIs

-#### Returns flow ID and EULA which should be signed and send to authenticate API in order to get the JWT which can be used for accessing all other APIs
+#### Returns flow ID and EULA which should be signed and send to authenticate API in order to get the PASETO which can be used for accessing all other APIs

 ```
   GET /flowid?walletAddress={{wallet address}}
 ```

-#### Request JWT for the user who accepted the EULA by signing it with flow ID, i.e. flowid+EULA.
+#### Request PASETO for the user who accepted the EULA by signing it with flow ID, i.e. flowid+EULA.

 ```
   POST /authenticate